For LangGraph Users

 - Compiled Graph: The executable version created when you want to run the graph

-The LangGraphWorkloadAdapter works by wrapping your StateGraph and compiling it for you, allowing you to pass compile keyword arguments for features like checkpointers and long-term memory.
+The LangGraphWorkloadAdapter works with either your StateGraph or CompiledGraph.
+When wrapping your StateGraph, the adapter compiles it for you, allowing you to pass compile keyword arguments for features like checkpointers and long-term memory.
+When wrapping a CompiledGraph, the adapter automatically inherits any pre-compiled features of that graph.

 Using LangGraphWorkloadAdapter